Sydney Newman

-During his time in Britain in the 1950s and 1960s, he worked first with the ABC Weekend TV (later Thames Television), before moving across to the BBC in 1962, holding the role of Head of Drama with both organisations.
-During this phase of his career, he was responsible for co-creating two hugely popular television programmes, the spy-fi series The Avengers and the science-fiction series Doctor Who, as well as overseeing the production of groundbreaking social realist drama series such as Armchair Theatre and The Wednesday Play.
+During his time in Britain in the 1950s and 1960s, Newman worked first with ABC Weekend TV before moving across to the BBC in 1962, holding the role of Head of Drama with both organisations.
+During this phase of his career, he created the spy-fi series The Avengers and co-created the science-fiction series Doctor Who, as well as overseeing the production of groundbreaking social realist drama series such as Armchair Theatre and The Wednesday Play.

-The Museum of Broadcast Communications describes Newman as "the most significant agent in the development of British television drama."
-His obituary in The Guardian declared that "For ten brief but glorious years, Sydney Newman ... was the most important impresario in Britain ...
+The Museum of Broadcast Communications describes Newman as "the most significant agent in the development of British television drama".
+His obituary in The Guardian declared that "for ten brief but glorious years, Sydney Newman ... was the most important impresario in Britain ...
 His death marks not just the end of an era but the laying to rest of a whole philosophy of popular art."

-In Quebec, as commissioner of the NFB, he attracted controversy for his decision to suppress distribution of several politically sensitive films by French Canadian directors.
+In Quebec, as commissioner of the NFB, he attracted controversy for his decision to suppress distribution of several politically sensitive films by French-Canadian directors.

 Early career in Canada

 Early life and the NFB

-Born in Toronto as Sydney Cecil Nudelman, Newman was the son of a Russian-Jewish immigrant father who ran a shoe shop.

-After studying at Ogden Public School, which he left at the age of thirteen, he later enrolled in the Central Technical School, studying art and design subjects.
+Sydney Cecil Nudelman was born in Toronto on April 1, 1917, the son of a Russian-Jewish immigrant father who ran a shoe shop.
+After studying at Ogden Public School, which he left at the age of 13, he later enrolled in the Central Technical School, studying art and design subjects.
 He initially attempted to follow a career as a stills photographer and an artist, specialising in drawing film posters.
-However, he found it so difficult to earn enough money to make a living from this profession that instead, he switched to working in the film industry itself.
+However, he found it so difficult to earn enough money to make a living from this profession that he switched to working in the film industry itself.

-In 1938, he travelled to Hollywood, where he was offered a role with the Walt Disney Company on the strength of his graphic design work.
-However, he was unable to take the job due to a failure to secure a work permit.
-Returning to his native country, in 1941, he gained a job as a film editor at the National Film Board of Canada.
+In 1938, Newman travelled to Hollywood, where he was offered a role with the Walt Disney Company on the strength of his graphic design work.
+However, he was unable to take the job because he could not secure a work permit.
+Returning to Canada in 1941, he gained a job as a film editor at the National Film Board of Canada.
 He was eventually to work on over 350 films while an editor for the NFB.
 During the Second World War the head of the NFB, John Grierson, promoted Newman to film producer, working on documentaries and propaganda films, including Fighting Norway, which he directed.
 In 1944, he was made executive producer of Canada Carries On, a long-running series of such films.
 In 1949, the NFB invited him into television, then a new industry, on a one-year attachment to NBC in New York City.
 His assignment there was to compile reports for the Canadian government on American television techniques, focusing on dramas, documentaries and outside broadcasts.